-1. Choose your preferred platforms and pay for access.
+1. You choose your preferred VOD platforms (affiliate link) and pay for access.

 2. Distribber then works to get your movie into the platform.

-They have also enhanced the technology a bit.
-Here is a snapshot of their new reporting tools:
+Here is a snapshot of the Distribber reporting tools:

-In other words, the goal of Distribber is to put the power of a large distributor in the filmmakers hands.
-To out more about the Distribber service offering, follow this link.
+More specifically, the goal of Distribber is to put the power of a large distributor in the filmmakers hands.
+To find out more about the Distribber service offering, follow this link.
 And if you have questions, please feel free to add them to the comments below.